k4kpk/k4kpk.github.io/sota-guides/Black Mountain (W4G_NG-022).md

     * L on GA-60/US-19 and go 5.1
     * R on GA-9 and go 8.0
     * Straight on GA-60 and go 5.4
-    * Park at Woody Gap AT trailhead
-    * Black Mtn trailhead is 200 yards NW on GA-60 (continuing in direction of drive)
-        * Google Maps shows this dirt road incorrectly!
+    * Park at Woody Gap parking lot.
+Black Mtn trailhead is 200 yards NW on GA-60 (continuing in direction of drive).
+Google Maps shows the Black Mountain dirt road incorrectly!
 * **Food**
     * Last McDonalds: Dahlonega
     * Penultimate McDonalds: Hwy 53, Dawsonville - 38 miles from I-285